CSCfi/mscr-docs/docs/voc-service/getting-started.md

 ![Alt text](../assets/voc-service-screenshots/concept-actions.png)

 **Adding a concept**.
-You can add one or more concepts to the glossary by selecting "Add new concept".
-Adding a concept is done as described in section 3.
-Glossary home page#3.Glossary home page-Adding concepts to the glossary .
+You can add one or more concepts to the vocabulary by selecting "Add new concept".
+Adding a concept is done as described in section 3. vocabulary home page#3.Glossary home page-Adding concepts to the vocabulary .

 **Importing concepts using a file**.
 You can import concepts into the vocabulary using a file by selecting "Import concepts".
 More detailed instructions on importing concepts using a file can be found on page 5.
 Importing concepts using files .